splunk/public-o11y-docs/admin/authentication/SSO/sso-GeneralSAML.rst

 Observability Cloud provides integrations for specific SAML SSO providers.
 If your provider isn't in the list of supported integrations, your organization administrator can request a generic integration from Observability Cloud.
 You can use this integration to test and develop a SAML SSO provider.
 Using this integration, administrators can direct Observability Cloud to use any publicly-available SSO endpoint to authenticate users.

-To permit the generic SAML SSO integration, contact :ref:`support`.

 Be prepared to provide the domain for the ID/email address that your users provide when they log in.
 The domain is the part of the user ID/email address string that follows the ``@`` sign.

-.. note::  You can only use one type of ``PersonImmutableID`` for each generic SAML integration you create.
+You can only use one type of ``PersonImmutableID`` for each generic SAML integration you create.
 If you create a second generic SAML integration using the same ``PersonImmutableID``, you must deactivate the first one and delete its users.
 Until you do so, users will not be able to use the same type of ID to log in to the organization.
 For example, if the first integration uses the  ``emailId`` as the PersonImmutableID, you can't use ``emailId`` in a second integration.

 For details on how to use the API to delete users, see :new-page:`Delete/organization/member <https://dev.splunk.com/observability/reference/api/organizations/latest#endpoint-delete-member-using-id>`.

 .. _saml-user-information: